 “The breakthrough?
 Stay positive?” she looked at him with mock defeatism on her face, “look, I’m sorry if I’m not overly positive all the time, but I have to admit I’m starting to lose sight of the purpose of our expedition.
 Are we here to search for humans?
 Are we here to explore a world without them?
 And it’s hard to stay positive when we’ve just left everything behind, and getting farther and farther away from the Time Field Traveler with each day’s work.
 Who knows how long my husband will have to wait before I get back from this land of the past?
 I’m sorry, but it’s just not quite the mission I expected it to be…” she sighed, picking up her shoe only to throw it away, trying to find some way, any way, to let out a scrap of her anger.

 “Do you think we overshot the landing?” she asked him.
 “Like, maybe we’ve gone further back than Y2K?
 To a less populated era?
 And so we’ve just hit on a piece of land that’s not yet in use for human purposes?”
 Her face expectant, hoping for a positive answer, or any answer, really, that could see them aborting the mission and return home safely.

 “Maybe.. yeah, that might be,” his eyes trying to stay on her’s as he answered.
 Seeing her face calming with the vague reassurance, he felt worse than ever.

-Or maybe we’ve gone further ahead, he thought, and this is what the future holds for us.
-Plain fields and the humans erased by mother nature.
-Looking over his shoulder he could still see the mountain by which the Time Field Traveler was standing still, waiting.
+Or maybe we’ve gone further ahead, he thought, and this is what the future holds for us: plain fields and the humans erased by mother nature.
+Looking over his shoulder he could still see the mountain by which the Time Field Traveler stood waiting.
 Looking over his shoulder he knew they wouldn’t get it to work again.